jchen21/geode-blogs/persistence_recovery/persistence_recovery.md

 ## Parallel Disk stores Recovery

 When further analyzing the logs, we noticed that the disk stores are recovered sequentially with single thread.
+There is an opportunity to improve the recovery performance here.
 If the disk stores are recovered in parallel, the persistence recovery performance can be dramatically improved.
-When each region are on different disk store, parallel disk store recovery makes parallel region recovery possible.
+When each region is on different disk store, parallel disk store recovery makes parallel region recovery possible.
 Especially when the disk stores are on different disk controllers.
 So that the disk stores don't have to compete for the same disk controller.
-With the completion of GEODE-8045, parallel disk store recovery is introduced.
+With the completion of GEODE-8035, parallel disk store recovery is introduced.
 For example, when recovering two regions on two separate disk stores, we can reduce the persistent recovery time in half, compared to the case that two regions sharing the same disk store.
 With more disk stores, the performance of persistence recovery can be further improved from parallel disk store recovery.

+## Performance Results

+Replacing HashMap with ConcurrentHashMap for `GemFireCahceImpl.rootRegions` eliminates the unnecessary blocking of threads during the cluster restart disk recovery process.
+Initial tests with and without partition region redundancy and varying number of region buckets (up to 2753 buckets) and Geode servers(up to 70 servers) with up to 2 billion entries have shown that the change can reduce the cluster restart time by up to 30%.

+To speed up the recovery of multiple regions, it is recommended to have different disk stores for different regions. i.e. One to one mapping between region and disk store.
+So that every region has its dedicated disk store.
+Assigning the disk stores to separate disk controllers can further improve the performance.
+We have tested this scenario on Google Cloud.
+With two partitioned regions sharing the same default disk store, it takes 13 minutes to recover 100 million entries on 4 servers.
+If the two regions each has its own disk store, even though the two disk stores share the same SSD, the recovery time drops to 10 minutes, a 23% reduction in recovery time.
+For two regions with two disk stores on two different disk controllers, the recovery time drops to 7 minutes with parallel disk store recovery.
+This is almost 50% reduction of recovery time compared to the case where two regions share a single default disk store.

+With the new feature, by default, the disk stores are recovered by multiple threads in parallel when the cluster restarts.
+This significantly improves the performance of disk store recovery.

+For backward compatibility, we introduce a new boolean system property parallelDiskStoreRecovery.
+The default value is true.
+The disk stores recover in parallel by default.
+If the users prefer sequential disk store recovery, set parallelDiskStoreRecovery to false, when restarting the cluster.

 ## Conclusion